seanredmond/heniautos/guide/calendar-equations.md

 **Met 9 = I 39**

 In some cases, the equation provides useful data about the calendar for the year, or the calendar in general.
-For instance, this inscription tells us three things:
+This inscription tells us three things:

 1. The year (333/332 BCE, which we know from the árkhōn) was intercalary because this prytany (the first) has 39 days.
 In [this period](conciliar-calendar.md#409-308-bce) the longest prytanies in ordinary years were 36 days.
 1. Hekatombaiṓn was full.
 If the 39th day of the prytany is Metageitniṓn 9, the 31st would be Metageitniṓn 1, and therefore the 30th has to be Hekatombaiṓn 30.